atillakati/schellenberg-usb/README.md

 # schellenberg-usb

 The aim is to control a Schellenberg belt winder with the Schellenberg RF-Stick.
 UI is only a REST interface, which can be easily integrated into any third party system (e.g.: Home Assistant).
 The application that communicates directly with the USB RF Stick was developed in C# .NET 8.0.
-The Nuget LibUsbDotNet was used for USB communication.
+The Nuget [LibUsbDotNet](https://libusbdotnet.sourceforge.net/V2/Index.html) was used for USB communication.
 This ensures that the solution can be run platform-independently.
 The solution was developed in a Windows environment and will ultimately run dockerized on a Raspberry PI (Linux).

 The following HW components were used and tested for the development:
 - Schellenberg Rollodrive 75 premium (DE 22576)
 - Schellenberg radio stick (DE 21009)

-The development was only possible thanks to the friendly support of https://github.com/LoPablo.
-His research into the protocol is the basis on which I was able to build this solution (see https://github.com/Hypfer/schellenberg-qivicon-usb).
+The development was only possible thanks to the friendly support of [LoPablo](https://github.com/LoPablo) and [Hypfer](https://github.com/Hypfer).
+Their research into the protocol is the base on which I was able to build this solution (see [schellenberg-qivicon-usb](https://github.com/Hypfer/schellenberg-qivicon-usb)).

 Even though the basic functionalities are currently implemented, this project is still under development.
 I am grateful for any constructive feedback.

 ## State Machine definition overview